noun: aikido - a Japanese form of self-defence and martial art that uses locks, holds, throws, and the opponent's own

 Basic techniques, both hand to hand and with weapons, are taught within a traditional framework, but throughout, the teaching emphasizes the attainment of harmony between partners and movement with both co-ordination and relaxation.

 Our style concentrates on the coordination of Mind & Body, first, in relation to the individual, then to the application of these principles to dealing with the

 coordination of others.

 This is done through exercises designed to improve both posture and relaxation both when standing still and in movement.
 Further exercises, with a partner, follow more traditional forms of attack (hand to hand and with weapons) and defences against them - each linked to our ideas of coordination.

-If you are considering joining one of our clubs we would be grateful if you could take the time to download and complete our Membership Form.
-This form should then be handed to your instructor prior to your first lesson.
+If you are considering joining one of our clubs we would be grateful if you could take the time to complete and submit our Membership Form.

 Our child welfare officer is Mark Wilton.
 Mark is a second Dan and a qualified coach.
 He also holds a number of BAB teaching qualifications.
 To contact Mark please phone: 07515 167657